ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IRotorcraftAero.rst

 IRotorcraftAero
 ===============

-.. py:class:: IRotorcraftAero
+.. py:class:: ansys.stk.core.stkobjects.aviator.IRotorcraftAero

    object

    Interface used to access the aerodynamics options for a rotorcraft.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IRotorcraftAero

 Overview
 --------